Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Stellar Mass Loss Induced by Star-Disk Interaction

-Equations (\ref{eq:prad}) imply that the ram pressure felt by the star in its orbit depends on the accretion rate in the disk.
+Equations (\ref{eq:pram}) imply that the ram pressure felt by the star in its orbit depends on the accretion rate in the disk.
 Equation (\ref{eq:Mdot-sd}) in turn implies that the stellar mass-loss rate depends on the ram pressure felt by the star.
 An equilibrium can be reached when $\lara{\dot M_*} = \dot M \equiv \dot M_{\rm eq}$, which yields

-The equilibrium defined by eq. (\ref{eq:Mdoteq}) appears stable in the sense that the ram pressure $p_{\rm ram} \propto \dot M^{-2}$ (eq. \ref{eq:prad}) and thus the stellar mass loss rate will increase (decrease) in response to a decrease (increase) in the disk accretion rate (eq. \ref{eq:Mdot-sd}).
+This corresponds to a per-orbit mass loss of $\Delta M_* \simeq 2\times10^{-6}\Msun P_{10}^{14/19}$ for our fiducial parameters adopted in the above equation.
+The equilibrium defined by eq. (\ref{eq:Mdoteq}) appears stable in the sense that the ram pressure $p_{\rm ram} \propto \dot M^{-2}$ (eq. \ref{eq:pram}) and thus the stellar mass loss rate will increase (decrease) in response to a decrease (increase) in the disk accretion rate (eq. \ref{eq:Mdot-sd}).
 Of course, the suggested stability in eq. (\ref{eq:Mdoteq}) is misleading because it is based on radiation pressure dominated disk solutions that are known to be thermally and viscously unstable!
 Unfortunately, this is the best that we can do theoretically at the present time.

 A key assumption of this section is that although the mass transfer between the star and disk is initially dynamically unstable (\S \ref{sec:unstable}) as the disk surface density grows, interaction between the star and the disk it creates determines the structure of the outer layers of the star.
 The photosphere is not free to expand as in standard calculations of unstable vs. stable mass transfer (e.g., Fig. \ref{fig:instability}) because the surface is confined by the pressure of the surrounding disk.
 We thus argue that the star-disk interaction ultimately leads to a long-lived phase of stellar mass loss at a rate given by eq. (\ref{eq:Mdoteq}).
 This predicts quasi-steady mass-transfer rates similar to those inferred observationally in QPE systems, with only a weak dependence on system parameters.
 The resulting lifetime for the QPE phase is $\sim 10^2-10^3$ years, set by the stellar mass-loss due to star-disk interaction and tidal stripping.
-The viscous time in the disk at $r \sim 30 \rg$ is less than the lifetime of the QPE phase so that the steady-state disk assumption used in eqs. (\ref{eq:prad}) is plausibly satisfied.
+The viscous time in the disk at $r \sim 30 \rg$ is less than the lifetime of the QPE phase so that the steady-state disk assumption used in eqs. (\ref{eq:pram}) is plausibly satisfied.